PhilipQuirke/verified_transformers/mixed_model.md

 ## Hypothesis 1 (Deprecated)
 Our first hypothesis was that the model handles three classes of questions as follows:
-- Addition: Uses same tasks (BA, MC, US, DnCm) as addition model.
+- ADD: Addition in this mixed model uses the same tasks (BA, MC, US, DnCm) as addition model.
-- Subtraction with a positive answer: Uses tasks that mirror the addition tasks (BS, BO, MZ, etc)
+- SUB: Subtraction with a positive answer uses tasks that mirror the addition tasks (BS, BO, MZ, etc)
-- Subtraction with a negative answer: Using the mathematics rule A-B = -(B-A), uses above case to do the bulk of the work
+- NEG: Subtraction with a negative answer uses the mathematics rule A-B = -(B-A), uses above case to do the bulk of the work

 Specifically, our hypothesis is that the model's algorithm steps are:
 - H1: Pays attention to the +- question operator (using OP task)